miikaah/its-showtime-nextjs/README.md

 - Add transition for Event Planner inputs
 - Add system datetime picker
 - Scroll to input in Event Planner in mobile
+- Validate that end date is after start date

 ## Nice-to-have